zhaaaa7/react/notes/reduxNotes.md

 ### action creator
 Action creators are typically kept separate from components and reducers in order to help with maintainability

+### initial state
+When you create a Redux store, its initial state is determined by the root reducer.

+Since reducers are autonomous, each of them specifies its own initial state as the default value of the state argument.

+When passing in a persistedState, it will **overwrite** the default values set in the reducer as applicable.

 ## Notes

 1. This complexity is difficult to handle as we're mixing two concepts that are very hard for the human mind to reason about: mutation and asynchronicity.